-The New Hampshire House has approved a bill, HB 628, which, if it becomes law, would make New Hampshire one of a handful of state to require employers to give time off for family care.
+The New Hampshire House has approved a bill, HB 628, which, if it becomes law, would make New Hampshire one of a handful of states to require employers to give time off for family care.
 The plan allows workers to opt in to a fund for up to twelve weeks of leave.
-But it has a ways to go, as opponents worry about the cost and sustainability.
+But it has some hurdles, as opponents worry about cost and sustainability.

 - Amanda Sears - Director of the Campaign for a Family Friendly Economy, a lobby group that advocates for working families in New Hampshire.

 - Mary Gile - Democratic representative from Merrimack, and the sponsor of HB 628.

 - Stephen Schmidt - Republican representative from Carroll, and chairman of the Labor Committee.